As

 drawings, including a frontispiece facing the title-page which incorporates a

-issue has been reported with a typed label stuck onto the colophon page, reading
+issue has been seen with a typed label stuck onto the colophon page, reading

 perhaps, for the production of another issue (b) with the illustrations in different